sculpin/sculpin.io/source/download.md

 ## Download via Git

-Sculpin can be downloaded via git to be used while being under development.
-Either clone the Sculpin project directly or fork and clone the fork.
+Sculpin can be downloaded with git.
+This is mainly useful if you want to work on changes to sculpin.
+Either clone the Sculpin project directly or fork and clone the fork:

     git clone git@github.com:sculpin/sculpin.git
     cd sculpin